metal3-io/metal3-docs/design/hardware-classification-controller/support-for-new-parameters-hwcc.md

    individual size based on requirement.

    Investigation Details: Disk type can be identified using combination of rotational and hctl parameters.
    Here `hctl` represents :

-   a) SCSI adapter number [host]
+   1. SCSI adapter number [host]

-	 b) channel number [bus]
+   1. channel number [bus]

-	 c) id number [target]
+   1. id number [target]

-	 d) number of logical units [lun]
+   1. number of logical units [lun]

    and rotational value will be true if disk is HDD and false represents individual SSD, also software RAID can be SSD RAID or HDD RAID with rotational value true.

    We are taking example of Dell hardware here.

    1. Individual HDD/SSD : with `hctl` as 0:0:N:0 and rotational flag as